The Average Gamer

 Dungeon Master – Return to Chaos

-DungeonMasterDungeon Master is a bloody brilliant game, period.
-It’s a game that I’ve spent a lot of time playing over the years on several different platforms (Atari ST, Amiga and PC Engine).
+Retrun To Chaos - DungeonDungeon Master is a bloody brilliant game, period.
+I’ve spent so much time playing over the years on several different platforms (Atari ST, Amiga, PC Engine and SNES).

 Originally released on the Atari ST in 1987 by the now defunct developer FTL, Dungeon Master was an instant classic as well as being the first real-time 3D roll playing game.